Megalosaurus: Size and general build

-Traditionally, most texts, following Owen's estimate of 1841, give a body length of 30 feet or nine metres for Megalosaurus.
+Traditionally, most texts, following Owen's estimate of 1841, give a body length of 30 feet or nine meters for Megalosaurus.
 The lack of an articulated dorsal vertebral series makes it difficult to determine an exact size.
-David Bruce Norman in 1984 thought Megalosaurus was seven to eight metres long.
-Gregory S. Paul in 1988 estimated the weight tentatively at 1.1 tonnes, given a thigh bone 76 centimetres long.
+David Bruce Norman in 1984 thought Megalosaurus was seven to eight meters long.
+Gregory S. Paul in 1988 estimated the weight tentatively at 1.1 tons, given a thigh bone 76 centimeters long.
 The trend in the early twenty-first century to limit the material to the lectotype inspired even lower estimates, disregarding outliers of uncertain identity.
 Paul in 2010 estimated the size of Megalosaurus at 6 m in length and 700 kg.
 However, the same year Benson claimed that Megalosaurus, though medium-sized, was still among the largest of Middle Jurassic theropods.
-Specimen BMNH 31806, a thigh bone 803 millimetres long, would indicate a body weight of 943 kilogrammes, using the extrapolation method of J.F.
-Anderson — which method, optimised for mammals, tends to underestimate theropod masses by at least a third.
-Furthermore, thigh bone specimen OUM J13561 has a length of about 86 centimetres.
+Specimen NHMUK PV OR 31806, a thigh bone 803 millimeters long, would indicate a body weight of 943 kilograms, using the extrapolation method of J.F.
+Anderson - which method, optimized for mammals, tends to underestimate theropod masses by at least a third.
+Furthermore, thigh bone specimen OUM J13561 has a length of about 86 centimeters.

 In general, Megalosaurus had the typical build of a large theropod.
 It was bipedal, the horizontal torso being balanced by a long horizontal tail.
 The hindlimbs were long and strong with three forward-facing weight-bearing toes, the forelimbs relatively short but exceptionally robust and probably carrying three digits.
 Being a carnivore, its large elongated head bore long dagger-like teeth to slice the flesh of its prey.
 The skeleton of Megalosaurus is highly ossified, indicating a robust and muscular animal, though the lower leg was not as heavily built as that of Torvosaurus, a close relative.